mpiorowski/rusve/README.md

 Feel free to ask questions and throw new ideas!
 Any contribution is also welcome, especially some ux/ui redesigns :)

-Also a little bit of self-promotion, i have build an application using this stack, to help kick off projects with files, images and emails.
-Feel free to try it out :)
+Also a little bit of self-promotion, i have build an application using this stack.
+It aims to take care of files, images, and emails for you.
+Feel free to try it out, cos it's free :)

 https://www.upsend.app